4 practical principles of high-quality database integration tests in Go

 You may think that solution for that is simple: the test pyramid!
 And that’s true…sometimes.
 Especially in applications that handle a lot of operations based on writes.

-But what, for example, about applications that aggregate data from multiple other services and expose the data via API?
-It has no complex logic of saving the data.
-Probably most of the code is related to the database operations.
-In this case, we should use reversed test pyramid (it actually looks more like a christmas tree).
-When big part of our application is connected to some infrastructure (for example: database) it’s just hard to cover a lot of functionality with unit tests.
+But what about applications that aggregate data from multiple services and expose it via API?
+They have no complex logic for saving the data.
+Most of the code is probably related to database operations.
+In this case, we should use a reversed test pyramid (it actually looks more like a Christmas tree).
+When a big part of our application is connected to infrastructure (for example, a database), it’s hard to cover a lot of functionality with unit tests.

 3. Tests need to be robust and deterministic

-Do you know that feeling when you are doing some urgent fix, tests are passing locally, you push changes to the repository and … after 20 minutes they fail in the CI?
+Do you know that feeling when you’re doing some urgent fix, tests are passing locally, you push changes to the repository and… after 20 minutes they fail in the CI?
 It’s incredibly frustrating.
-It also discourages us from adding new tests.
-It’s also decreasing our trust in them.
+It also discourages us from adding new tests and decreases our trust in them.

 You should fix that issue as fast as you can.
-In that case, Broken windows theory is really valid.
+The Broken windows theory is really valid here.

 4. You should be able to execute most of the tests locally

-You will have also much more confidence when contracts between services are robust because of using gRPC, protobuf, or OpenAPI.
+You’ll also have much more confidence when contracts between services are robust because of using gRPC, protobuf, or OpenAPI.

 This is a good reason to cover as much as we can at lower levels (starting with the lowest): unit, integration, and component tests.
 Only then E2E.